 Prior to your appointment

-If you have a medical condition that may be disqualifying (check here for the list) please review Sport Pilot Medical Requirements prior to completing MedXpress.
+If you have a medical condition or take medications that may be disqualifying (check here for the list) please review Sport Pilot Medical Requirements prior to completing MedXpress.
 Email / Call Dr. Levin if you have any questions about a medical condition, or a medication, before completing your MedXpress application.

 Please follow the link to MedXpress and complete the history portion of your exam prior to your appointment.